Church's mission: 2,200 servings of turkey

 Labor of love

-Dinner is free, but putting on the dinner isn’t.
-It costs $7,000 to prepare and serve the Christmas meals.
-Donations are accepted but not required.
+As always, the dinners were free, but putting on the dinners isn’t.
+It costs $7,000 to prepare and serve the dinners.

-Publix donates plastic bags for carryouts, pumpkin pies and other fresh bakery products.

-Patrick began his day at 5:30 a.m.
-Christmas Eve and on Christmas Day.
-Preparation for the meals began at 8 a.m. on Christmas Eve with volunteers setting up 1,920 servings of turkey blanketing scoops of stuffing.

 For Glen Burnap, who has volunteered for 20-plus years, the Christmas dinners are a special labor of love.
-The sweet potato casserole, which has been a dinner tradition for 12 or more years, is based upon the recipe of his mother, Wanda.
+The sweet potato casserole, which has been a dinner tradition for more than 10 years, is based on a recipe of his mother, Wanda.

-The Rev. Dave Wagner said the Christmas dinner — started 28 years ago by Dwight Eakin — has become a church tradition.
+The Rev. Dave Wagner said the Christmas dinner — started 28 years ago by Dwight Eakin — has become a church tradition of offering anyone and everyone a free Christmas Day dinner.
 Eakin donated $1,000 for the first dinner.

 Post a comment as